Marc-Gee/seedsigner/README.md

 ![SS - Fetchkeys-Keybase PubKey import with Fingerprint shown (New import or update of the key)v3-100pct](https://user-images.githubusercontent.com/91296549/221334414-adc3616c-462e-490e-8492-3dfee367d13a.jpg)

-Next, you will run the *verify* command on the signature (.sig) file. (*Verify* must be run from inside the same folder that you downloaded the files into earlier.
-The `*`'s in this command will auto-fill the version from your current folder, so it should be copied and pasted as-is.)
+Next, you will run the *verify* command on the signature (.sig) file. (*Verify* must be run from inside the same folder that you downloaded the files into earlier.)
 ```
-gpg --verify seedsigner.0.8.*.sha256.txt.sig
+gpg --verify seedsigner.0.8.5.sha256.txt.sig
 ```

 When the verify command completes successfully, it should display output like this: